Permutation-based Inference for Variational Learning of Directed Acyclic Graphs: DAG space augmentation

 In principle, this distribution should be defined as conditioned on a permutation $\mbpi$ and, therefore, have different parameters for every permutation.
 In other words, we should have $p(\cG_{A} \g \mbtheta_\pi)$, where $\mbtheta_\pi$ are permutation-dependent parameters.
 This is obviously undesirable as we would have $D!$ parameter sets.
-In reality, we know we can parameterize general directed graphs using ``only" $O(D^2)$ parameters, each corresponding to the probability of a link between two different nodes $i,j \ \forall i,j \in \{1, \ldots, D\}, i\neq j$.
+In reality, we know we can parameterize general directed graphs using ``only" $\mathcal{O}(D^2)$ parameters, each corresponding to the probability of a link between two different nodes $i,j \ \forall i,j \in \{1, \ldots, D\}, i\neq j$.
 Considering only \glspl{DAG} just introduces additional constraints on the types of graphs we can have.
-Thus, WLOG, we will have a global vector $\mbtheta$ of $D(D-1)$ parameters\footnote{This just considers all possible links except self-loops.
-It is possible, although not considered in this work, to drastically reduce the number of parameters by using \emph{amortization}.}, and $\mbtheta_\pi$ are obtained by simply extracting the corresponding subset that is consistent with the given permutation.
+Thus, WLOG, we will have a global vector $\mbtheta$ of $D(D-1)$ parameters, and $\mbtheta_\pi$ are obtained by simply extracting the corresponding subset that is consistent with the given permutation.
 See details of the implementation in \cref{sec:dag-distro-implementation}.